icelandico/geodev_site/src/lib/content/blog/use-intl-object-in-react-native-app.md

 ---
-templateKey: blog-post
-title: Use Intl object in React Native app
+category: Mobile
+date: 2023-03-12 13:39:26.158000+00:00
+description: 'Learn how to fix the "ReferenceError: Property ''Intl'' doesn''t exist" in React Native apps.
+Simple steps to resolve this issue for Android applications using React Native 0.60 and above.'
 slug: Use Intl object in React Native app
-date: 2023-03-12T13:39:26.158Z
-category: Mobile
 tag:
 - android
 - react native
+templateKey: blog-post
+title: Use Intl object in React Native app
 ---

 If you develop an app using React Native you may encounter some errors that you normally won't experience while developeing a web app.

 I recently came across one of these: